Best Colleges & Universities in Hawaii

 The University of Hawaii-Hilo was founded in 1947 as a rural liberal arts institution, publicly funded and located about 200 miles from the state's capital.
 Though it mainly offers undergraduate degrees, UH-Hilo also operates graduate programs in fields like education, tropical conservation biology, and more.
 The school's doctorate programs include Nursing, Pharmacy, and Hawaiian Language Revitalization.
 A world-class observatory sits at the top of Mount Maunakea, and the campus is located just around the corner from the Hilo Forest Reserve.
 The university uses the island's diverse ecosystem as a living, hands-on laboratory for students, offering one-of-a-kind learning experiences and fostering real-world experience.

-With an undergraduate population of just 2,763, the university is a tight-knit community that prides itself on small class sizes and a personalized curriculum.
 For residential students, tuition and fees average around $7,800.
 The university also holds recognition from the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.

 6. Hawaii Pacific University

 Hawaii Pacific University is a private, urban institution that was established in downtown Honolulu in 1965.
 Today, it offers over 46 undergraduate degrees covering the fields of math, science, arts, humanities, and more.
 Seventeen graduate degrees are available, a few of which include the Master of Education, MBA, and the Master of Social Work.
 Students can also choose to pursue one of the school's four doctorate degrees.
 The wide range of online course options adds to the school's versatility, and students can choose between undergraduate, graduate, and associate-level degrees in several other fields.